microsoft/PowerApps-TestEngine/src/docs/content/context/test-engine-extensibility.md

 Just like software features, the providers and modules in the test engine follow a **[Ring Deployment Model](./ring-deployment-model.md)**.
 This model ensures that new extensions are introduced in a controlled manner:

-- **Experimental Namespace**: New features and extensions are first introduced in the Experimental namespace.
+- **Preview Namespace**: New features and extensions are first introduced in the Preview namespace.
 This allows early adopters to test and provide feedback on these new capabilities before they are widely released.

 - **TestEngine Namespace**: After initial testing and refinement, features are promoted to the TestEngine namespace.
 This stage is designed for wider usage, ensuring that the extensions are robust and ready for broader deployment.